CodingInTheAnthropocene/songbooks/instructions.md

 Head back to home base to close out the day together.

 **1:20 PM — Closing Ceremony & Remarks**
-We take a somber moment to reflect on the very real impacts of fascist violence.
+We take moment to reflect on the very real impacts of fascist violence.

 **1:30 PM — Event End.
+Clean up.
 Possible congretation at pub afterwards**
-We would love to see you afterwads.
+Please help us sweep the block to ensure the marks we leave are intentional and directed.
+We would love to see you afterwards.
 Location TBD.

 ---